 KidsandCars.org reports that backovers are one of the leading causes of non-traffic vehicular child deaths, with 44 reports of children under the age of 14 dying from backovers in 2017.
 “Not only will a backup camera protect children,” she added, “But backup accidents happen all the time, and no one wants to pay for a crazy expensive new bumper.”

-What to look for in a back-up camera:
+What to look for in a back-up camera

 The whole point of a backup camera is being able to see what’s behind your car, so you should look for a camera with a wide field of view.
 All the rear-view cameras we looked at had at least a 110-degree scope, with some expanding up to 170 degrees.
 For context, a human’s horizontal visual field falls somewhere between 114 and 130 degrees.
 A larger field of view is better than a narrower one, but it’s also important to take into consideration things like the camera’s angle and how far you can see behind you.
 Some cameras we tested can be aimed further up or down.
 These are better than fixed cameras, generally, as the same angle isn’t ideal for both a low-to-the-ground sedan and a taller SUV.
 Many backup cameras can also be mounted in different spots to get the ideal placement for your vehicle.